notnews/archive_news_cc/README.md

-## Download Closed Captions of News Videos from Archive.org
+## Closed Captions of News Videos from Archive.org

 The repository provides scripts for downloading the data, and link to two datasets that were built using the scripts: